kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

         Controls the maximum width of the dialog.
 It can be `DialogSize.SMALL`, `DialogSize.MEDIUM` or `DialogSize.WIDE`.
         It defaults to `DialogSize.SMALL`

-    -   `onDialogDismissed?: (returnedValue: any) => void`
+    -   `onDialogDismissed?: (returnedValue?: any) => void`

-        If your dialog returns a value and this callback is provided, it will be called with that value
+        If provided, this function will be called when the `dismiss` function is.
+        If `dismiss` is called with a value, the value will be passed into this function also.

 ## Usage